Garrett Rowe, Lab Manager at AMETEK Arizona Instrument, talks to AZoM.com about the importance of moisture content analysis in industry.

 About Garrett Rowe

-Garrett’s years at Arizona Instrument LLC have focused relentlessly on helping our customers achieve their application goals, first as the Application Lab Manager, then as the Customer Service Manager, and now once again as the Lab Manager.
+Garrett’s years at AMETEK Arizona Instrument have focused relentlessly on helping our customers achieve their application goals, first as the Application Lab Manager, then as the Customer Service Manager, and now once again as the Lab Manager.
 Throughout that time, Garrett has solved the most difficult application challenges thrown his way and delivered accurate, repeatable results with a smile.
 A native of Dayton, Ohio, Garrett relocated to sunny Arizona for school and never looked back.